 Andros Cyclades sailing

-The island of Andros is one of the highlights of the northern islands, along with its closest neighbour, Tinos, and is often visited on sailing and cruising trips in the Cyclades.
 For sailing yachts especially the south east coasts of these islands are important because of the shelter provided from the prevailing northern winds.
-It is however forbidden to visit the nearby island of Yiaros or Giaros, primarily because of a submarine practice area.
 To the south it is a short sail to Mykonos from which one can cross towards Delos on a tripper boat.
 Although Mykonos itself is perhaps overrated, it provides a perfect stopover for must-see islands further south, such as Naxos and Amorgos.
 Indeed, Cyclades sailing without exploring Amorgos island isn't complete.
+Finally, note that it is no longer forbidden to visit the island of Yiaros or Giaros.

 Again, crossing the open stretch of Aegean water, is not recommended during the Meltemi, especially in August when these winds can be powerful.
 A further warning concerns the strong currents between Evvia & Andros and Andros & Tinos.

 A second - and more luxurious - option is a crewed charter.
 Similar to the blue voyages along the Turquoise coast of Turkey, one can charter a motor sailer or gulet vessel to really enjoy your Cyclades sailing tour in all comfort.
-Naturally these gorgeous yachts are fully crewed, with cooks, hostesses etc.
+Naturally these gorgeous yachts are fully crewed, with cooks, hostesses, deckhands etc.

 A clear comparison of the numerous Cyclades sailing options is provided on my famous yacht charters guide.